6.6 Inner Classes

 1. Member Inner Class

-The most common form.
+The most general form.
 Can access all members of the outer class (including private).

 public class Outer {